delize/ha-loggamera-integration/README.md

 1. Go to Configuration > Integrations
 2. Click "Add Integration"
 3. Search for "Loggamera"
-4. Enter your API key (found in the Loggamera portal, you m ay need to reach out to Loggamera)
+4. Enter your API key (found in the Loggamera portal, you may need to reach out to Loggamera)

 ## Troubleshooting